IsaacGil325/Job-Search/README.md

 # job-search
 A project that grabs from a Google-search-based API to combine many query results to allow for more interdisciplinary job searches.
 We also have a resume-building feature, where users can input their information and we output to you a formatted resume you can print or save to a PDF.

+This project is an extension of the [job-search project](https://github.com/joshfeli/job-search), which only features the backend.

 Created while participating in [SEO's Tech Developer program](https://www.seo-usa.org/career/tech/).

 ## Program Flow